joelcarlson/joelcarlson.github.io/Brachytherapy.md

 The Monte Carlo simulations for the seed were carried out using the [MCNPX](https://mcnp.lanl.gov/) software.

 This project has been completed in a reproducible fashion.
-Check out the [Brachytherapy Reproducible Research](http://joelcarlson.github.io/brachytherapy/2
+Check out the [Brachytherapy Reproducible Research](http://joelcarlson.github.io/brachytherapyRepro) page.